douglasmakey/socket-sharding/readme.md

 ### Socket options

-When we create a new TCP socket on a Linux, we can set options that affect the behaviour of the socket.
-For example, one of these options is SO_REUSEPORT, which allows multiple sockets to bind to the same IP address and port.
+When we create a new TCP socket on Linux, we can set options that affect the behaviour of the socket.
+For example, one of these options is `SO_REUSEPORT`, which allows multiple sockets to bind to the same IP address and port.
 With this feature, the Linux kernel distributes incoming requests across all the sockets that share the same address and port combination, getting a load balancing inside the Kernel.

 > SO_REUSEPORT
 >